Hyperuniform random measures, transport and rigidity: Weakly stationary random measures and spectral measure

-This lemma also provides a proof that $ \S$ is a tempered measure. {The proof can be found for instance at \cite[Lemma 3]{Lr24}}.
+$ \S$ is called the {\it spectral measure}, or {\it Bartlett's spectrum} in the context of point processes.
+Physicists often call it {\it structure factor} when it is continuous with respect to $ \Leb.$ The identity \eqref{eq:structure-def} is really what is needed in most of this work, we give several examples below.

+We give at Appendix \ref{app:wsrm} a general version of these results, valid for complex values measures on a locally compact Abelian group, and we use for instance the results on the torus at Section \ref{sec:hu-finite}.

-\begin{example} [Gaussian processes] Any finite measure $ \S$ is the Fourier transform of some continuous covariance function $ \C$, and there exists a random Gaussian process $ G(x),x\in \mathbb{R}^{ d}$, and the corresponding random measure $ \M(dx) = G(x)dx$, characterised by see for instance \cite[Th.
+Investigating through the spectral domain is fruitful for many purposes:\begin{itemize} \item It can be shown that the asymptotic behaviour of the number variance can be deduced in all generality from the behaviour of smooth linear statistics (see Theorem \ref{thm:general-hu} and Proposition \ref{prop:hyp-expo}). \item One way to measure the regularity of a point configuration, in the sense that points are well distributed accross space, is through the optimal transport distance of its subsamples to Lebesgue measure, and here again a good strategy goes through the Fourier domain (see Theorem \ref{thm:BDG}). \item The problem of least-square errors prediction, related to the topic of rigidity (Chapter \ref{chap:rigid}), have to be conducted in the spectral domain, like for time series or any other prediction problem in a framework of invariance, see Chapter \ref{chap:rigid}. \end{itemize} \begin{example} [Gaussian processes] Any finite measure $ \S$ is the Fourier transform of some continuous covariance function $ \sc$, and there exists a random Gaussian process $ G(x),x\in \mathbb{R}^{ d}$, and the corresponding random measure $ \M(dx) = G(x)dx$, characterised by see for instance \cite[Th.
 5.4.2]{AT07}.
-Minimal regularity assumptions on $ \C$ (or tail decay on $ \S$) imply that $ G$ can be chosen to have regular sample paths, see for instance \cite[Th.1.4.2]{AT07}. \end{example}
+Minimal regularity assumptions on $ \C$ (or tail decay on $ \S$) imply that $ G$ can be chosen to have continuous sample paths, see for instance \cite[Th.1.4.2]{AT07}. \end{example}